Image Credit Guide

 The JUST A CARD guide to crediting artists when using their work

-Here at JUST A CARD we love providing you with free images to ensure that you can spread the JUST A CARD message and the importance of shopping independent far and wide.
-We’d like to say a big THANK YOU! for sharing our free images, but please, before you do, take a few moments to review the JUST A CARD definitive guide to crediting artists when using their work.
-It’s so important to get it right and, when it comes down to it, there are just three golden rules to follow:
+At JUST A CARD we love it when you spread the campaign message and the importance of shopping independent, by sharing our images.
+Thank you, but please take a look at our guide to crediting artists when using their work.
+It’s good to get it right and there are just three golden rules.

 1 - Art Is Not Free

-Images don’t just appear by magic – someone, somewhere will have spent many hours making them.
-When artists, makers, photographers, illustrators and writers have gone to all that trouble, it’s only right that their efforts should be recognised.
-So, it’s really important to credit the originator of the work when you use it on social media, e.g. @justacard.
-Crediting helps our work to be seen: it’s supportive, respectful and polite.
+Images don’t appear by magic.
+Artists, makers, photographers, illustrators will have spent many hours making them, so it’s right their work is recognised.
+It’s important to credit the originator of the work when you use it on social media, e.g. @justacard.
+Crediting helps our work to be seen: it’s supportive and respectful.

 2 - Always Credit, Never Edit